Battle of Ascalon

 At dawn on 12 August, the Crusader army launched a surprise attack on the Fatimid army still sleeping in its camp outside the defensive walls of Ascalon.
-The Fatimids had failed to post enough guards, leaving only a part of their army capable of fighting.
+The Egyptians had failed to post enough guards, leaving only a part of their army capable of fighting.
 The Crusaders quickly defeated the half-ready Fatimid infantry, while the Fatimid cavalry had little contribution in the fighting.
 The battle ended in less than an hour.
 The Crusader knights reached the center of the camp, capturing the vizier's standard and personal baggage, including his sword.
-Some Fatimids fled into the trees and were killed by Crusader arrows and lances, while others begged for mercy at the Crusaders' feet and were butchered en masse.
+Some Egyptians fled into the trees and were killed by Crusader arrows and lances, while others begged for mercy at the Crusaders' feet and were butchered en masse.
 The terrified vizier fled by ship to Egypt, leaving the Crusaders to kill any survivors and gather up a vast amount of loot.
-Ibn al-Qalanisi estimated 12,700 Fatimid dead, and mentioned that all Muslims with the means to do so chose to emigrate.
+Contemporary historian Ibn al-Qalanisi estimates 12,700 Fatimid dead and mentions that all Muslims with the means to do so chose to emigrate.

 The first Muslim attempt to recapture Jerusalem ended in complete defeat, but Godfrey failed to exploit the victory and take Ascalon, whose Fatimid garrison was willing to surrender only to Raymond of Toulouse, a condition Godfrey would not accept.
-The Fatimid base in Ascalon remained a thorn in the side of the Kingdom of Jerusalem and would not fall until the siege of Ascalon of 1153.
+The Fatimid base in Ascalon remained a thorn in the side of the Kingdom of Jerusalem until the siege of Ascalon of 1153.